CSEP Certification Frequently Asked Questions

 Your first step is to consult the CSEP Recommended Course Map for the educational institution(s) you attended to see how the courses you took align with the CSEP Core Competencies require for certification.

-If you are still unsure, when you submit an application our Education Coordinators will work with you to determine the best path forward.
-In order for Education Coordinators to offer guidance you must first submit an application.
+If you are still unsure, when you submit an application our Certifications team will work with you to determine the best path forward.
+CSEP is unable to assess your eligibility until you submit an application.

 The certification guides assist candidates in preparation for the certification exams.
 The contents include: